srinivas32/yabar/README.md

 * Extremely configurable with easy configuration system using a single config file.
 * A growing set of ready-to-use internal blocks developed in plain c.
-* Pango font rendering with support of pango markup language.
+* Pango font rendering with support of [Pango Markup Language](https://developer.gnome.org/pango/stable/PangoMarkupFormat.html).
 * Support for icons and images.
 * Support for transparency.
 * Multi-monitor support using RandR.